Chapter 02: Martialism

 Alex waited this time, the warrior studying Rowan as intently as he her.
 She'd already exacted a heavy toll; to survive, he would need to avoid the direct impact of her attacks.
 She favored her left ever so slightly, but she could stun him with a fierce strike from any angle.
 And she could change her tempo in a heartbeat.

 He would have to set the pace himself.
 The Mithran parried two probing strikes, his hands bruising further with each blow.
-He grimaced and feigned the smallest step forward.
+He grimaced and feigned the smallest step forward, yelling.
 His opponent would expect a show of power.
-Instead, he dropped to the floor and spun out to his right, using his sword like a vaultstaff to propel himself under Alex’s defensive swing.
+Instead, he dropped to the floor and spun out to his right, using his sword like a vaultstaff to propel himself under Alex's defensive swing.

-Rowan bolted up from a landing roll and readied his sword, feeling its balance in his hand as if for the first time: denser, more rigid than his quarterstaff.
+Rowan bolted up from a landing roll and readied his sword, feeling its balance in his hand as if for the first time: a hardwood denser, more rigid than his quarterstaff.
 Lightning trickled down his spine.
 Peace would have to wait: It was time to win this audition.

 Bide in patience, as stone turns to mud.